FAQ's

 • To cancel an existing booking, please contact us by emailing info@rekindle.org.nz with your booking reference and full name.
 Please allow up to 48 hours for a response.

-• In recognition of the time and energy instructors invest in preparing for workshops, if you cancel your booking within 14 days of the workshop date, or who do not turn up on the day, you are NOT eligible for a refund.
+• In recognition of the time and energy instructors invest in preparing for workshops, if you cancel your booking within 14 days of the workshop date, or do not turn up on the day, you are NOT eligible for a refund.

 How do I access the films I have purchased?